Roast Beef is a staple of so many home dinner menus. Almost universally loved, a delicious roast beef makes the ideal centerpiece for your table.

-I served this with smashed potatoes and green beans.
+I served this with Garlic Smashed Potatoes and green beans.
 It was a wonderful warm meal on one of our first chilly days this fall.
 Hurray for rainy weather at last!

 - 2 1/2 - 3 lbs boneless beef rump roast